PCMDI/pcmdi_metrics/docs/_sources/Supporting-data.rst.txt

     import cdat_info
     cdat_info.download_sample_data_files("data_files.txt", demo_data_directory)

 The PMP demo data is used for multiple demos.
 It is ~300MB.
 The best way to run these demos is via Jupyter notebooks.
+Running this initial demo for downloading sample data also on-the-fly creates demo parameter files with the user selection of the demo_data_directory.